 The original ending to Euro Trip, as a subversion of the standard formula for teen comedies; the writers eventually went with a more traditional ending.

 Unsurprisingly, it happens in He's Just Not That Into You.
 Surprisingly, it's played straight, and out of the three relationships followed, only two of the three result in a relationship in the end.

 In Every Which Way But Loose, Philo finally finds Lynn, but after discovering she's a hustler and having her slap him repeatedly, he simply walks away, leaving her crying on the ground.

 A Few Good Men.
 Once the case is over, Tom Cruise and Demi Moore don't get together.
 They just leave.
-This aspect of the film could be considered a parody of the typical movie conventions of protagonists always getting with the heroine regardless of their relationship working out in reality.
+This aspect of the film could be considered a subversion of the typical movie conventions of protagonists always getting with the heroine regardless of their relationship working out in reality.
 In the case of this film, the pair were only brought together due to the legal case the plot follows.
 Though they had chemistry, it is noted that they have no grounds for a dedicated relationship once the trial is over.

 In Shakespeare in Love, Shakespeare can't have his love because not only is he a common man, while she is a noblewoman, but he is married and she engaged to someone else.
 His frustration over this leads him to change the ending of Romeo and Juliet.

 Streets of Fire.
 Hero rescues his ex-girlfriend, but she stays with her current boyfriend.
 He rides away with his tough female sidekick, who insists that he's not her type.